OptMap: Geometric Map Distillation via Submodular Maximization: Optimal Geometric Map Distillation

-Exemplar-based clustering is proven monotone non-decreasing, submodular in \cite{kaufman2009finding} given an appropriate null element $e_{0}$.
-The origin of the hypersphere $e_{0} = [0,0,...,0] \in \mathbb{R}^{256}$ can be used in this case as it is a uniform distance of $1$ from all points on the sphere, so $L(e_{0}) = 1$ and $f(\emptyset) = 0$.
+Exemplar-based clustering is proven monotone non-decreasing, submodular in \cite{kaufman2009finding} given an appropriate null element $\mathbf{0}$.
+The origin of the hypersphere $\mathbf{0} = [0,0,...,0] \in \mathbb{R}^{256}$ can be used in this case as it is a uniform distance of $1$ from all points on the sphere, so $L(\mathbf{0}) = 1$ and $f(\emptyset) = 0$.
 Clustering functions identify both representative and diverse solution elements because an element must be both distinct from other solution elements and similar to elements of the input set in order to have a high marginal value.
-However, this means evaluation complexity for clustering functions scales with the size of the input set and is more expensive than coverage functions.
+However, this means evaluation complexity for clustering functions scales with the size of the input set and is generally more expensive than coverage functions.

 Despite the expected difference in evaluation times, we argue that clustering functions are better suited for geometric map distillation because they reward both representativeness and diversity.
-In addition to rewarding both these properties, clustering functions also provide more robustness towards outliers and noisy descriptor generation which can be desirable due to the time required to train robust descriptor neural networks and their inability to accurately encode unstructured environments \cite{oh2024evaluation}.
+Although solution representativeness is difficult to directly quantify, it can be measured by the robustness of a function or how well it performs in the presence of unexpected outliers.
+By rewarding both these properties, clustering functions can be expected to robustly select for high quality distilled maps (e.g., see \cref{subsec:CEBC_result}).
 The primary disadvantage of clustering functions is that the evaluation time scales with the size of the input set.
-However we can derive a novel clustering function to mitigate this as described in the following subsection.
+However, we can derive a novel clustering function to mitigate this as described in the following subsection.